puppetlabs/design-system/source/react/library/icon/Icon.md

 **The specific svg rendered is decided by the following:**

 1. If there is a unique svg for the type and size provided, we render it.
-2. Otherwise, we use the default (medium) svg and scale it accordingly.
+2. Otherwise, we scale down the next largest svg, or if unavailable, scale up the next smallest svg

-3. In the case that there is no default svg, we use the largest svg and scale down.
+*This creates a cascading effect from large to tiny, that reverses if necessary*

 ```
 const icons = require('./icons').default;